 The other day I finished prepping and declared my novel for NaNoWriMo next month.
 I'll be writing a new adult epistolary novel titled Figuring It Out.
 (Title is subject to change.)
-The synopsis is as followed:
+The synopsis is as follows:

 Raven Larson is 25 years old, late on her rent, the unwilling pet parent of a husky named Milo, and praying to God that the electric company doesn't turn off her lights.

 Fired, dumped, and feeling depressed she turns to blogging to keep her mind off her failed job interviews (five and counting).
 Trying to hold on to the lifestyle she once had, she starts selling off her designer handbags and shoes that Milo hasn't chewed or ruined while desperately hoping she can keep it all together and show her parents, and the world, that she is a stable young adult.

 As bills go unpaid, bill collectors call more often, and her landlord threatens to evict her, can Raven keep it all together?

 Told through text messages, emails, blog posts, and voicemails can Raven Larson manage to get it together before everything comes crashing down around her?

 I can truthfully say I cannot wait until November 1st!
 My hands are itching to start writing this novel and get my ideas out into the world.
-I've announced this project on Twitter, and I've had a lot of people ask me what is epistolary fiction, so I wanted to take some time to explain it in more detail.
+I've announced this project on Twitter, and I've had a lot of people ask me what epistolary fiction is, so I wanted to take some time to explain it in more detail.

 What is an epistolary novel?
 An epistolary novel is a novel written as a series of documents.
 These documents can be letters, diary entries, newspaper clippings, random voicemail recordings, blogs, emails, or even text messages!
 An epistolary novel is then divided into one of three types: monologic (voicing only one character), dialogic (voicing two characters), or polylogic (voicing three or more characters).